-The lump sum payment of accrued entitlements such as Annual Leave, Sick Leave or Long Service Leave are to be counted as remuneration.
+The lump sum payment of accrued entitlements such as Annual Leave, Personal/Sick Leave ,Long Service Leave and or accrued Rostered days off /Time off in lieu are to be counted as remuneration.
 These payments are often made upon termination of employment.